arih-kz/DeepSwaap-/README.md

     iii. dlib

-    iv. shape_predictor_68_face_land marks.dat (Download this and then extract file in the same directory where you're coding)
+    iv.shape_predictor_68_face_land     marks.dat (Download this and then extract file in the same directory where you're coding)

 3. Train model using your dataset.